shruthipodduturi/knowledgecenter/README.md

 **STEPS FOR IMPLEMENTING THE SOLUTION**

-1.Install JAVA and mvn
+1.Install JAVA and mvn.

-2.Install Mongo DB

-3.Download this project by cloning the below URL:
+2.Download this project by cloning the below URL:

 https://github.com/shruthipodduturi/knowledgecenter.git